- Home Improvement»

 - "Although both natural gas and propane stoves are much cleaner than their wood-burning alternatives, these devices must be directly vented outside the home to reduce exposure to carbon monoxide, nitrogen oxide and other emissions produced by these energy sources."

 Some state and local codes in the U.S. prohibit unvented room heaters due to their inherent risks.
-The industry argues that that these are unnecessary barriers to the use of modern, clean-burning vent-free gas heaters and fireplace log sets.
+The industry argues that these are unnecessary barriers to the use of modern, clean-burning vent-free gas heaters and fireplace log sets.

 Finally, in the following video one experienced home inspector discusses vent-free gas heaters.